coleifer/peewee/docs/peewee/upgrading.rst

 and orderings all pretty much conform to the same API.
 Likewise, where and having clauses are handled the same way (in 1.0 the having clause is simply a raw string).

+If you're feeling froggy and want to get coding, you might want to check out:

+* :ref:`the cookbook <cookbook>`, which contains many practical examples
+* :ref:`the example app documentation <example-app>`, which shows how to build a simple twitter-like site
+* :ref:`the querying docs <querying>`, which contain an in-depth overview of the query apis

 Changes in fields and columns
 -----------------------------